Belvedere, London: History

 At about 6.40 am on Saturday the first of October 1864 there was a massive explosion which totally destroyed two commercial gunpowder factories, situated in isolation on the Belvedere side of Erith Marshes, along with their store magazines and a couple of barges that were being loaded with barrels of gunpowder at the time.
 The explosion was heard over a 50 miles radius, and the shock wave was so intense that people in central London were convinced that there had been an earthquake.
 One report at the time said that as rescuers hurried to the site they found a massive crater and absolutely no signs of any buildings were left “it was if the place had been swept clean by a broom”.
-Surprisingly there were only around twenty casualties, as though the explosion was huge, the remote location prevented greater loss of life.
+There were only around twenty casualties, as though the explosion was huge, the remote location prevented greater loss of life.